ziur/sdfc-idea/_docs/credentials.md

 permalink: /docs/credentials/
 ---
 ## 1.1.1 Add credential by console
-* You are able to add a credentials encrypted and credentials decrypted also
+* You are able to add a credentials encrypted and credentials decrypted.
 * If you want to add a credential encrypted you should put option yes in Encrypt credential
 <h5> Output of:  <strong> gradle addCredential </strong></h5>